Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Submission of a Report in any other proceeding involving Discrimination, Discriminatory Harassment, or other Prohibited Conduct;

-• Engagement in or facilitation of an Investigation in any other proceeding involving Discrimination, Discriminatory Harassment, or other Prohibited Conduct;
+• Engagement in or facilitation of an Investigation or Sanctioning determination in any other proceeding involving Discrimination, Discriminatory Harassment, or other Prohibited Conduct;

 • Employment status, title, or previous employment; or